clouedoc/AutoSQLi/README.md

 ## Contribution Note

-Friday, the 11th of May, the first pull request to this project was sent by [@iyanuashiri](https://github.com/iyanuashiri).
+Friday, the 11th of May, the first pull request of this project was sent by [@iyanuashiri](https://github.com/iyanuashiri).

 ## sTaTiStIcS